 The idea that pine needles will change the pH of your garden soil and negatively affects some plants has been shared by gardeners for years.
-But can they really make soil too acidic?
-And is it really a problem?
-Let’s unpack the assumptions and see if this is fact or folklore.
+Turns out, once the needles have left the tree they have almost zero effect on soil pH levels and actually make excellent mulch.

 This is part of a series where we examine common garden advice to separate the myths from facts.

 Do Pine Needles Change Soil pH?

 Have you heard you should avoid growing plants near pine trees due to acidity from the pine needles?

 Or, on the flip side, that we should grow plants like blueberries or rhododendrons that like a lower soil pH near pine trees to take advantage of that acidity?

 Either way, it’s misleading advice.

 Pine Needles Are Acidic—But Only on the Tree

 Pine needles are acidic (pH of 3.2 to 3.8 and 7 is neutral) when they are living, green, and growing on the tree.
 This much is true.
 And that’s probably how the whole things started.

 Related: What is Soil pH and Why it Matters